thomascamminady/DataVisJune/README.md

+###Known problem

-Known problem: The naming convention in the Kaggle data set and geopands is different for some countries.
+The naming convention in the Kaggle data set and geopands is different for some countries.
 Therefore some countries are missing in the plot.